-In Arkansas there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.
+In Arkansas there are not any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

-It is important to keep in mind though that some employers will require bartenders to complete such courses regardless of state or city laws.
+It’s important to keep in mind that some employers will require bartenders to complete serving alcohol courses regardless of state or city laws.

 Minimum Age To Serve Alcoholic Beverages In Arkansas:

-- 19 years old to serve in a restaurant as long as you have a permit (check below for details)
+- 19 years old to serve alcohol in a restaurant as long as you have a permit

 - 21 years old to work at a bar

 Other Requirements That May Be Helpful:

 - Knowledge of basic drink recipes

 Additional Information Concerning Bartenders in Arkansas: